-I am a Chicago-area architectural historian, digital humanist, and educator specializing in the history of the U.S. built environment from the 1780s through the 1980s.
+I am a Chicago-area architectural historian and educator specializing in the history of the U.S. built environment from the 1780s through the 1980s.
 I also have an award-wining professional background in historic preservation project management as well as a demonstrable record of proactive equity-focused decision-making.

-I am a qualified Architectural Historian under the United States Secretary of the Interior’s Professional Qualification Standards 36 CFR Appendix A to Part 61(c)
+I teach undergraduate and graduate courses in the history of the designed environment for the College of Architecture + Design at Lawrence Technological University.
+I am also a qualified Architectural Historian under the United States Secretary of the Interior’s Professional Qualification Standards 36 CFR Appendix A to Part 61(c)

 .
-As a public service to my community, I am a member of the City of Evanston’s Preservation Commission
+And, as a public service to my community, I am a member of the City of Evanston’s Preservation Commission

 Read/listen to me discuss how I have used the Humanities Commons platform to share my research and connect with other humanists: HC User Spotlight: Sarah M. Dreller